voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

+> Some reporter finds out that $government is doing $bad_thing.
+They pack up the evidence, rush out the door to talk to their editor.
+A slick, self-driving car pulls up as they exit the building, they enter and pull away.

+-

+> \> personally never understood why one would pick this over date/hour

+> Providing a timestamp gives you the same information with higher precision _provided you know when now is_.
+I can tell you what day of the week it is, but not what the day of the month it is.
+Sometimes day of the week even takes extra cycles.

+-

+> \> I am trying to be a good novelist, and hoping that people will forgive me for being a bad correspondent.

+> %s/novelist/coder

+> %s/a bad correspondent/unresponsive on slack

+-

+> Unacademy focuses on test prep and thier anthem while sappy and gung ho, doesn't really have any references to gaming the system. *Crack it* is in the same vein as *Cracking the Coding Interview*.

+> > Which is gaming the system, if you ask me.

+> > Cracking coding interviews would be considered "overfitting" in statistical learning parlance.

+-

+> I own a business.
+If I was to do a full inventory, I would probably find I'm in the possession of tens of thousands of items.
+I'm currently in the situation where something breaks daily.
+It has forced me into being very picky.
+I no longer buy things, if I can avoid it.
+Every thing I buy has the potential of being a problem down the line that will require time and attention.
+Even disposing of broken things can be a big hassle.

+> > This advice applies directly to software.
+Bring in more dependencies, bring in more custom tooling, and you're bringing in more maintenance burden.
+There will be bugs.
+Make sure you really need that shiny new framework.

+-

+> He wrote an OS project that runs all the infrastructure for your very own dictionary website.

+> > For the confused reader: s/OS/OSS/

+-

+> > Who else has an install base like Amazon in their Alexas and Rings?

+> a company like Arris that sells DOCSIS3/3.1 cablemodems and GPON end user CPEs to big ISPs like Shaw, Comcast, Charter, Wave/RCN, etc. The main problem with that concept is that if a manufacturer of residential CPEs such as Arris made a unilateral decision to incorporate the tech into their cablemodems and other devices, their $BIGISP customers might not be pleased about it and would buy elsewhere.

+-

 > Never attribute to malice that which is adequately explained by stupidity"

 > -Hanlon's razor